yegor256/blog/_drafts/_traits.md

   caption:
 ---

-Let me say right off the bat that the features we will discuss now are pure _garbage_ brought to object-oriented programming by those who desperately needed a lobotomy, just like David West suggested in his [Object Thinking](http://amzn.to/2ass77O) book.
+Let me say right off the bat that the features we will discuss here are pure _garbage_ brought to object-oriented programming by those who desperately needed a lobotomy, just like David West suggested in his [Object Thinking](http://amzn.to/2ass77O) book.
-The features have different names, while most common ones are [traits](https://en.wikipedia.org/wiki/Trait_%28computer_programming%29) and [mixins](https://en.wikipedia.org/wiki/Mixin).
+These features have different names, but the most common ones are [traits](https://en.wikipedia.org/wiki/Trait_%28computer_programming%29) and [mixins](https://en.wikipedia.org/wiki/Mixin).
 I seriously can't understand how we can still call programming object-oriented when it has